Extension Educator, Agriculture and Natural Resources (Horticulture) - University of Illinois Exten

 - Local, regional and (limited) statewide travel required; personal transportation required.

-Administrative Relationship: Extension Educators are administratively responsible to the County Director.
+Administrative Relationship: The Extension Educator, ANR (Horticulture) is administratively responsible to the County Director.

-Program Relationship: Extension Educators are programmatically responsible to the Program Leader(s) for the delivery of programs that mesh with identified national and state priorities.
+Program Relationship: The Extension Educator, ANR (Horticulture) is programmatically responsible to the Program Leader(s) for the delivery of programs that mesh with identified national and state priorities.

 - Required: Master's degree related to subject matter emphasis from an accredited institution of higher education.
-Examples of relevant majors could include, but are not limited to, agricultural economics, agronomy, entomology, horticulture, plant pathology, soil science, or weed science.
+Examples of relevant majors could include, but are not limited to, horticulture, ornamental horticulture, urban agriculture, entomology, plant pathology, or weed science.
 Candidates with a Master's degree in progress may be considered for interviews, but degree must be completed by hire date.
+Knowledge and experience in program planning, promotion, and resource development.
+Evidence of success in working with diverse cultural groups.
 Strong written and oral communication skills.
 Understanding of urban issues and populations.
-Evidence of success in working with diverse cultural groups.
 Ability to organize, manage, and conduct educational activities for adult audiences.
-Knowledge and experience in program planning, promotion, and resource development.

 - Preferred: Previous work experiences with urban agriculture.
 Informal and formal teaching experiences.
 Demonstrated ability to build and maintain diverse networks.